 Propagules at a mangrove nursery in Beqa Island

 With a plethora of anthropogenic activities in the last decades, increasing locations of once thriving mangrove forests in Beqa Lagoon have degraded or even disappeared.
 The main contributors to these declines are from unsustainable harvesting for timber, firewood and material dye.
-Clearings of these areas are causing, in between, to loss of habitat as prime nursery grounds for a verity of organisms, and to increasing coastal erosion.
+Clearings of these areas are causing a loss of natural habitat as prime nursery grounds for a variety of organisms, at the same time increasing coastal erosion.

-The program involves active biological restoration interventions through rearing mangrove seedlings in nurseries and transplantation to degraded areas in Beqa Lagoon.
-This program provides a platform for education and awareness of the state of mangroves and advocating the prevention of forests’ deterioration.
+The program involves active biological restoration interventions through rearing mangrove seedlings in nurseries and transplantation to degraded areas in both Beqa and Yanuca Islands.
+This program provides a platform for education and awareness of the state of mangroves, advocating for the prevention of the forests’ deterioration.